sketchbooks99/mypt/README.md

 # NOTE

 This branch is for `InFloasion Extend Project`.
 The key idea of this branch is to **project** `reference image` to texture of the light source.
-This system will allow us to improve the performance of an optimazation pipeline and store the ray directions which produce a mid-air image in a transparent object.
+This system will allow us to display an undistorted mid-air image in a transparent object by using generated texture at the light source position.

 ---